-Koko-di Koko-da is a 2019 Swedish-Danish comedy horror feature film about a young couple who are terrorised in the woods.
+Koko-di Koko-da is a 2019 Swedish-Danish comedy horror film about a young couple who are terrorised in the woods.

 Written and directed by Johannes Nyholm, the Beofilm-Film i Väst production stars Peter Belli, Leif Edlund, Ylva Gallon, Katarina Jakobson, Morad Baloo Khatchadorian and Brandy Litmanen.